 Obsessions and Addiction

 Codependents (which includes addicts) focus on the external.
 Addicts obsess about the object of their addiction – alcoholics about drinking, sex addicts about sex, food addicts about food.
 Our thinking and behavior revolve around the object of our addiction, while our true self is cloaked with shame.
 But we can obsess about anyone or anything.

 Because of shame, we’re preoccupied with how we’re perceived by others, leading to anxiety and obsessions concerning what other people think about us, including our past, present, and future actions, particularly before or after any type of performance or behavior where others are watching and during dating or after a break-up.
 Shame also creates insecurity, doubt, self-criticism, indecision, and irrational guilt.
 Normal guilt can turn into an obsession that leads to self-shaming that can last for days or months.
 Normal guilt is alleviated by making amends or by taking corrective action, but shame endures because it is “we” who are bad, not our actions.

 Obsessions and Relationships

-Codependents typically obsess about people they love and care for, including their problems.
+Codependents typically obsess about the people they love and care for, including their problems.
 They might obsess and worry about an alcoholic’s behavior, not realizing they have become as preoccupied with him or her as the alcoholic is with alcohol.
 Obsessions can feed compulsive attempts to control others, such as following someone, reading another person’s diary, emails, or texts, diluting bottles of liquor, hiding keys, or searching for drugs.
-None of this helps, but only causes more chaos and conflict.
+None of this helps but only causes more chaos and conflict.
 The more we’re obsessed with someone else, the more of ourselves we lose.
 When asked how we are, we may quickly change the subject to the person we’re obsessed with.